ddward/fsd/Readme.md

 Take a look at the files in the fsd/api/api sub-folder for API backend logic.
 Currently the API serves one endpoint based on a company's stock ticker.
 Future releases will have more endpoints.

-fsd/api/gui handles front-end logic, fsd/api/templates has html, and fsd/api/static houses css and javascript files
+fsd/api/gui handles front-end logic, fsd/api/templates has html, and fsd/api/static houses css and javascript files.

 fsd/api/common and fsd/api/config tie the app together and cover several security features.